About the Program

 Thank you for your interest in applying for the Bayer Hemophilia Awards Program.
 This program represents Bayer’s continuing commitment to taking the next steps for the next generation of people with hemophilia to enjoy a better quality of life and treatment options.

-Applications will be processed solely through the Internet and all applications must be submitted in English.
+Applications will be processed solely online and all applications must be submitted in English.

-As a first step, applicants should submit a Letter of Intent describing the proposed project in 500 words or fewer.
-All Letters of Intent submitted will receive an e-mail confirming receipt.
+As a first step, applicants should submit a Letter of Intent (LOI) describing the proposed project in 500 words or fewer.
+People who submit LOIs will receive an email confirming receipt.

-Letters of Intent (LOI) will be reviewed by all 13 members of the Grants Review and Awards Committee.
-In some cases, additional information may be requested.
+LOIs will be reviewed by all 10 members of the Grants Review and Awards Committee and, in some cases, additional information may be requested.

-Selected applicants will be invited to submit a full proposal that will be reviewed by at least two members of the Grants Review and Awards Committee.
-These applicants will be e-mailed a full application form.
+Selected applicants will be invited to submit a Full Proposal that will be reviewed by at least two members of the Grants Review and Awards Committee.
+These applicants will be emailed a Full Proposal application form.

-The results of the review process and funding decisions will be communicated to applicants in May each year.
+The results of the review process and funding decisions for the 2020/2021 cycle will be communicated to applicants in April.
 Funded applicants must send a letter of acceptance and enter into an agreement outlining obligations and understandings prior to disbursement of funds.

-Awardees will be invited to attend an Awards Dinner that will coincide with the bi-annual meetings of the World Federation of Hemophilia (WFH) or the International Society for Thrombosis and Hemostasis (ISTH).
+Awardees will be invited to attend an Awards Dinner that will coincide with the biennial meetings of the World Federation of Hemophilia (WFH) or the International Society on Thrombosis and Haemostasis (ISTH).